kunrex/Pepper.bot/README.md

     * 3 : Watching
     * 4 : Custom
     * 5 : Competing
-7. `activityText` : The text that appears as your bots activity
+7. `ActivityText` : The text that appears as your bots activity
-8. `errorLink` : The image that appears in the footer when an error occurs
+8. `ErrorLink` : The image that appears in the footer when an error occurs

 **LavaLink Config**
-1. `hostname`: The name of the host used to host lava link
+1. `Hostname`: The name of the host used to host lava link
-2. `port` : the port number on which to host lavalink
+2. `Port` : the port number on which to host lavalink
-3. `password` : The LavaLink password, note changing the password here also requires you to change the password in the `application.yaml` file at `KunalsDiscordBot/Modules/Music`
+3. `Password` : The LavaLink password, note changing the password here also requires you to change the password in the `application.yaml` file at `KunalsDiscordBot/Modules/Music`

 **Reddit Config**
-1. `appId` : The app Id of your reddit app
+1. `AppId` : The app Id of your reddit app
-2. `appSecret` : The app secret of your reddit app
+2. `AppSecret` : The app secret of your reddit app
-3. `refreshToken`: The refresh token of your reddit app
+3. `RefreshToken`: The refresh token of your reddit app
-4. `postLimit` : The maximum amount of posts the bot collects from registered subreddits.
+4. `PostLimit` : The maximum amount of posts the bot collects from registered subreddits.

+**Chatbot Config**
+1. `ProjectId` : The project ID of your Dialogflow project
+2. `GoogleCreedentialsVariable` : The name of the environment variable used by Dialogflow.
+Make sure this is `GOOGLE_APPLICATION_CREDENTIALS` **only**.
+3. `GoogleCredentialsPath` : The path to the JSON file contianing the key of your Dialogflow project (The one you downloaded from the service account).
+4. `TimeOutime` : The maximum time after which a Dialogflow sentence request is cancelled.

 ### • Setting up the Database
 The github repo does not include the Migrations folder nor does it include the Database itself.
 So you need to create them when you clone the repo as its used in the currency system and for general server configurations..